jackson-elfers/twilight-storm/PROJECT.md

 (file)

-create table if not exists files(
+create table if not exists file(
 _id binary(16) not null,
 parent_id binary(16) not null,
 owner_id binary(16) not null,